AleOnori98/MicroGridsPy_Doc/docs/source/example.rst

 Example Gallery
 #################################

-In this basic example run of MicroGridsPy, we demonstrate the foundational capabilities of the tool for microgrid simulation and optimization.
-The configuration for this run is as follows:
+In this basic example run of MicroGridsPy, we demonstrate the foundational capabilities of the tool for microgrids simulation and optimization.
+The basic configuration for this run is as follows:

 - **Time Horizon**: 20 years
 - **Time Steps**: 4 (5 years each)